yuukix77/yuukix77.github.io/_pages/about.md

 ---
 permalink: /
-title: "Zhou Yang's Academic Pages"
+title: "ZhouYang Lab Academic Pages"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is ZhouLab'webpage.
-You can find any information about our Lab.

-# Lab's Introduction
-At the neural coding lab, we seek to understand how information is represented and processed in the mammalian brain to support flexible perception and behavior.
+At the ZhouYang lab, we seek to understand how information is represented and processed in the mammalian brain to support flexible perception and behavior.
 To learn more, please check out our [research directions](https://www.baidu.com) and [publications](https://www.baidu.com).

 # Reserch Interest
 1. Neural Circuits and Mechanisms: Investigate the neural circuits and computational principles underlying advanced cognitive functions such as abstract concept representation, learning, and flexible decision-making in humans and primates.